Infographics

 Understand Your Stress to Live Better

-Impact on Physical Health
+Physical Health

-Impact on Mental Health
+Mental Health

-Signs That Stress is Affecting You
+Signs That Stress Is Affecting You

-Physical Signs
+Physical

 • Frequent headaches

-• Muscle tension, especially in neck and shoulders
+• Muscle tension, especially in the neck and shoulders

 • Changes in appetite